Sports professional

 PE (Physical education)

-Some 'professional' sports courses are available but tend to lead towards coaching roles rather than professional sports jobs.
+Some 'professional' sports courses are available.
+Although, these tend to lead towards sports coaching roles rather than helping you become a professional competitor.

-Joining a club or amateur organisation is a good starting point, as you will receive instruction and training.
+Joining a club or amateur organisation is a good starting point.
+This'll provide you with the instructions and training you need to build your skills.

-For some sports you would need to meet very specific entry requirements e.g. horse racing requires jockeys to be a certain height and weight.
+To compete in some sports, you'll need to meet very specific entry requirements.
+For example, horse racing requires its jockeys to be a certain height and weight.

 Find the right course for you